Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 Reebok JJ II size and fit

 The JJ II is available in men’s sizes only and doesn’t have a dedicated women’s version.
-The shoe tends to run on the large side and an in-person fitting is advisable to get an accurate and comfortable fit.
 The available width for the shoe is D – Medium.

 The outsole of the JJ II is made from a transparent rubber that runs the entire length of the shoe.
 The outsole is engineered to be resistant to abrasion and wear and does not easily get compressed.